marijnh/Eloquent-JavaScript/14_dom.md

 Trees come up a lot in computer science.
-In addition to representing recursive structures such as HTML documents or programs, they are often used to maintain sorted ((set))s of data because elements can usually be found or inserted more efficiently in a sorted tree than in a sorted flat array.
+In addition to representing recursive structures such as HTML documents or programs, they are often used to maintain sorted ((set))s of data because elements can usually be found or inserted more efficiently in a tree than in a flat array.

 {{index "leaf node", "Egg language"}}

 A typical tree has different kinds of ((node))s.
 The syntax tree for [the Egg language](language) had identifiers, values, and application nodes.
-Application nodes always have children, whereas identifiers and values are _leaves_, or nodes without children.
+Application nodes may have children, whereas identifiers and values are _leaves_, nodes without children.

 {{index "body property"}}

 The same goes for the DOM.
-Nodes for _((element))s_, the thing represented by ((HTML)) tags, determine the structure of the document.
+Nodes for _((element))s_, which represent ((HTML)) tags, determine the structure of the document.
 These can have ((child node))s.
 An example of such a node is `document.body`.
 Some of these children can be ((leaf node))s, such as pieces of ((text)) or ((comment)) nodes.

 {{index "text node", element, "ELEMENT_NODE code", "COMMENT_NODE code", "TEXT_NODE code", "nodeType property"}}

-Each DOM node object has a `nodeType` property, which contains a code (a number) that identifies the type of node.
+Each DOM node object has a `nodeType` property, which contains a code (number) that identifies the type of node.
 Elements have code 1, which is also defined as the constant property `document.ELEMENT_NODE`.
 Text nodes, representing a section of text in the document, get code 3 (`document.TEXT_NODE`).
 Comments have code 8 (`document.COMMENT_NODE`).

 Another way to visualize our document ((tree)) is as follows: